driusan/dewm/src/Keyboard.md

 XK_Begin = 0xff58 // BOL
 ```

-Then grab it in the same loop:
+Then grab it in the same loop as before:

 ### "Grab Keys"
 ```go